One of the world’s most scenic drives.

 There is no hiking trail maintained although you might be able to hike all the way down to the lake.
 For more info, read our post Peyto Lake in Canada.

-2019 UPDATE: Peyto Lake will be closed from mid-August in 2019 for construction.
+2020 UPDATE: Peyto Lake will be closed during summer for construction.
 See this website for more info.

 Waterfowl Lakes & Chephren Lake Hike

 Location: 60 km from Lake Louise & 174 km from Jasper